Image Upload with Node and Multer

 storage: storage

-, are functions that determine where the file should be stored.
+});The two options for DiskStorage, destination and filename, are functions that determine where the file should be stored.
 As their name’s suggest, destination determines the upload location and filename determines the filename.

-to determine the correct file extension.
+Multer does not provide a file extension for the upload, so the filename function must return a filename with an extension.
+Filename uses Crypto to generate a random name and uses Mime to determine the correct file extension.
 Generating a random filename prevents collisions if two files are uploaded with the same name.
 While not required, this is good practice.

-will be called to upload an image.
+upload will be called to upload an image.

 // POST Upload Image